 When he felt this elan vital, life force, or whatever, Yerkes moved with the flow.
 He was powerless against the passion which periodically swept over him.
 As powerless as those who attempted to resist his financial manipulations.
 Yes.
 Resistance was futile.
 She would be drawn to him, if he wished.
 He watched her retreat down the hall.
 Yerkes felt a minor swelling at the sight of her back, swaying down that dank hallway at Hull House, a hallway like that in the Pennsylvania prison where Yerkes had spent his two most unhappy years.
 But prison or not, she was locked into his magnetic pull now.
 All he had to do was reel her in.

 Emma could hear the men's voices reverberating down the hall.
 Words like Health Department inspections for fire safety and zoning variance caught her ears.
-Emma was still under the influence of Yerkes's dark blue, mellifluous eyes.
+Emma was still under the influence of Yerkes's bluish-gray, luminous eyes.
 Like a river, his eyes had flowed into hers.
 And she could only respond with what she truly felt.
 She had no way to hide her feelings or to disguise her glances.
 In this, Emma was a total innocent.

 Yerkes waited for Emma to walk back his way on some errand.
 He took her aside while the other two businessmen promoted the annex idea to Miss Addams.